 With no more upward movement available to us, the next part of our rhythm is a downward cascade, the body releases its charge and tension through a releasing discharge.
 Discharge is a release of both the physical and emotional “stuff” of charge.
 Discharge is a downward action that requires a sense of grounded-ness, safety, and embodiment.
 This includes release activities such as crying, kicking, belly laughing, rocking, shaking, trembling.

 Discharge tends to be where most people begin resisting their nervous system rhythm.
 This stems from multiple reasons including a suppression of discharge activity and a disconnection from body and therefore a lack of ground.
 If you are not grounded in body, and bio-energetically to earth, then the downward action of discharge is not fully available.
 Without grounding, body must hold onto something in order to feel safe, so it holds on to tension.
 Held tension disrupts the flow of spontaneous movement that is full discharge.
 Without full discharge, we cannot complete our stress response and so we cycle right back up into another charge and begin a self-feeding stress cycle.

 When we have the capacity to fully discharge, and release the charge and tension from body, we can finally reach the trough of the wave, where the relaxation response becomes physiologically possible.
 In the relaxation response, the body mobilizes your inner resources towards yourself, instead of outward as in charge.
 Here your life-force energy is used for long-term projects of the body, such as digestion and cellular regeneration.
 This is where self-healing occurs and resilience is created.
 It is this trough that allows us to handle the peaks of charge, or stress, with an ability to “bounce back”.

--expert from my upcoming e-book “Nervous System Rhythm”
+-excerpt from my upcoming book “Nervous System Rhythm”